EvSecDev/SCMP/README.md

 2. Move the controller executable to your desired location within your path.
 Example:
     - `mv controller_v* /usr/local/bin/controller`
 3. To generate a new git repository, run this command:
-    - `controller --new-repo /path/to/you/new/repo:main`
+    - `controller install --repository-path /path/to/you/new/repo --repository-branch-name main`
     - 3a) **Optional**: If you want a sample configuration file, run this command
-      - `controller --install-default-config`
+      - `controller install --default-config`
     - 3b) **Optional**: If you want to install the AppArmor profile, run this command
-      - `sudo controller --install-apparmor-profile`
+      - `sudo controller install --apparmor-profile`
     - 3c) **Optional**: If you want bash auto-completion for the controller arguments, see the snippet in the Notes section to add to your `~/.bashrc`
 4. Configure the SSH configuration file for all the remote Linux hosts you wish to manage (see comments in config for what the fields mean)
 5. Done!
 Proceed to remote preparation